Last Updated on December 17, 2021

 - Turkey and Chicken sausages are no different to beef, ham or pork sausages when it comes to pregnancy safety.
 The same goes for vegetarian (e.g. tofu) sausages too.
 Because of the way they are made, from ground ingredients, no matter what’s in the sausage, it needs to be fully cooked or steaming hot before you eat it.

-- Liver sausage (also called liverwurst) should be avoided in pregnancy, due to its high levels of vitamin A. In the UK, women are advised to avoid liver products altogether, whereas in the USA and Australia, they aren’t.
+- Liver sausage (also called liverwurst) may need to be avoided in pregnancy, due to its high levels of vitamin A. In the UK, women are advised to avoid liver products altogether, whereas in the USA and Australia, they aren’t.
 You can read more about an excess of Vitamin A in pregnancy here.

 - Breakfast Sausage (sometimes called links) or sausage patties are safe if fully cooked and served hot.
 They often come frozen before they’re prepared, so check they’re done all the way through.